syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Text-Formulas.md

 * rows: The number of rows to take.
-A negative value takes from the end of the array.
+A negative value takes rows from the end of the array.

 * [columns] (Optional): The number of columns to take.
-A negative value takes from the end of the array.
+A negative value takes columns from the end of the array.